 All citrus fruits have a thick rind from which aromatics and extracts are taken, and a pulpy center divided into segments that are full of sweet, acidic juice.
 How sweet, bitter or acidic citrus fruits are depends on which citrus fruit and varietal you’re eating.

 While those of us living in North America associate citrus with California or Florida, these fruits are actually native to tropical regions in Southeast Asia and Australia.

-Health Benefits of Lemons
+Health Benefits of Citrus Fruits

 One of the best health benefits of lemon juice is its ability to help the body absorb more vitamins, minerals, and other nutrients in different foods.
 In other words, adding a squeeze of fresh lemon to your salad means you’ll get more nutritional bang for your buck!
 Lemon helps with iron absorption in particular, which helps prevent or reduce anemia.

-Get “in lime” for health!
-Like lemons and other citrus fruits, limes provide vitamin C and bioflavonoids.
-They may also help treat sickle cell anemia, chronic fatigue, and heart disease.
-One study indicated that consuming lime peel and lime juice may slow the rate of plaque buildup on artery walls.
+One 2013 study indicated that consuming lime peel and lime juice may slow the rate of plaque buildup on artery walls, possibly preventing atherosclerosis.

 Limes also have potent, natural bacteria-fighting abilities.
 Lime juice has a very high acidity level, which can neutralize or kill certain strains of harmful bacteria.
 It may reduce bloating and aid digestion, too.

 What are citrus fruits without oranges?
 Possibly our favorite citrus fruit, oranges are delicious and diverse.
 They can be sweet, sour, or anywhere in between, making them the perfect snack and juice ingredient!